 A streamlined enclosure or housing to protect something such as the crew, engine, or landing gear.
 French: nacelle, from Latin, navicella, little ship.

 The common network of US airspace; air navigation facilities, equipment and services, airports or landing areas; aeronautical charts, information and services; rules, regulations and procedures, technical information, and human resources and material.
 Included are system components shared jointly with the military.

 Non-Directional Beacon.
-An LF, MF, or UHF radio beacon transmitting non-directional signals whereby the pilot of an aircraft equipped with direction finding equipment can determine his bearing to or from the radio beacon and "home" on or track to or from the station.
-When the radio beacon is installed in conjuncion with the Instrument Landing System (ILS) marker, it is normally called a Compass Locator.
+An LF, MF, or UHF radio beacon transmitting nondirectional signals whereby the pilot of an aircraft equipped with direction finding equipment can determine his bearing to or from the radio beacon and "home" on or track to or from the station.
+When the radio beacon is installed in conjunction with the Instrument Landing System (ILS) marker, it is normally called a Compass Locator.

 To land beyond a runwway or planned spot.
 Opposite of UNDERSHOOT.

 A popular word for streamlined, non-load bearing fairings to cover landing wheels.
 Also sometimes called Spats or, when fully enclosing the wheel struts, Skirts.

 Precision Approach Radar, a ground-radar-based instrument approach providing both horizontal and vertical guidance

 The path of aircraft traffic around an airfield, at an established height and direction.
 At tower-controlled fields the pattern is supervised by radio (or, in non-radio or emergency conditions by red and green light signals) by air traffic controllers.

 Anything that an aircraft carries beyond what is required for its operation during flight, theoretically that from which revenue is derived, such as cargo and passengers.

 The pilot responsible for the operation and safety of an aircraft during flight time.